Looks like you’ve missed the boat! Applications are now closed for our 2019/2020 programme.

 We give you practical knowledge to turn your idea into a reality.
 You’ll be part of a group of around 15 people starting up projects like yours, working through problems and challenges together.

 Is there a fee?

 For this year’s course we have partnered with both Thurrock Council and Friends of Hardie Park who, through Nesta’s Rethinking Parks Replication Awards, funded by The National Lottery Community Fund and the Heritage Lottery Fund are looking to inspire and equip park based social enterprises to take on the challenge of transforming parks through community action.

 What are the course dates?

-The programme starts in October 2018 and will run for 12 days over 12 months.
+The programme starts in November 2019 and will run for nine days over nine months.
 It will be delivered from several venues including the Thurrock Adult Community College, Richmond Road, Grays RM17 6DW.
 Applicants must live in Thurrock.

 What do last year’s participants say?

 “I stopped relying on others so much to “Help” me , I took responsibility and started to take action.
 I started to use the phone more often and have almost over come my fear of using it.
 I have confidently walked into venues and spoken directly to the managers about my ideas or plans without feeling embarrassed or over whelmed.
 I also put forward various outlines for courses to the adult education centre and have been offered a part time job there.”